redriverpress/CationicStarter/README.md

 - `npm install -g gulp cordova ionic` to install global dependencies
 - `npm install` to install project dependencies
 - `ionic serve` as usual
-- `gulp spec` for single test suite run (write your specs in CoffeeScript)
+- `gulp spec` for single test suite run
 - `gulp guard` for guard-like continuous testing
 - Refer to `gulpfile.js` for more commands
 - Refer to `spec/karma.conf.js` for test config